 The plan for the Lee monument was ambitious.
 New Orleans architect John Roy was secured to erect a massive earthen foundation, topped by a granite pyramid base and then capped with a sixty-foot tall marble column.
 New York artist Alexander Doyle was commissioned to create the bronze statue of Lee himself, for the price of $10,000 (1884 dollars, which equates to nearly a quarter of a million dollars in 2015).
 The statue was cast in bronze in six different sections.
 It stands sixteen and a half feet tall, and weighs over three tons.

 Erected shortly before the World’s Cotton Exposition opened in December of 1884, Lee Circle (as it soon became known) became the site of civic celebrations, Civil War reunions, and other public events.
 Reunions of veterans in New Orleans in the last decades of the nineteenth century marched around Lee Circle, paying homage to Lee and parading for the public.
 Also used as a gathering point for more nefarious events, the Lee monument was rallying spot for the mob that was responsible for the lynching of eleven Italian men in 1891.

-Like the monuments to Jefferson Davis and P.T.
-Beauregard, the Lee monument is slated to be removed from its perch on St. Charles Avenue by summer of 2016.
 For many New Orleans residents, these monuments to prominent men of the Confederacy glorify slavery, racism, white supremacy, and oppression, and should no longer occupy prominent places within the city.
+After a 6-1 vote by the City Council in 2015, this statue was one of four Confederate monuments scheduled to be removed.
+The statue of Robert E. Lee was removed on May 19, 2017 in the middle of the day.
+People lined Lee Circle in celebration and protest.
 The city’s current plan is for the monuments to be removed and housed in a city-owned warehouse until a more permanent location can be determined.